MicrosoftDocs/azure-aks-docs/articles/aks/deploy-mongodb-cluster.md

     type: Opaque
     ```

-3. Decode login name and password on the output that are base64-encoded.
+3. Decode the base64-encoded login name and password from the output using the follow commands.

     ```bash
     #Decode login name and password on the output which are base64-encoded